Tax Exempt Guidelines

 Then your club is required to file corporate income tax forms (which limit the deductions of charitable contributions to a fraction of your taxable income).

 States also require informational forms with the Secretary of State to keep your incorporation in force.
-The return typically certifies that your corporation still exists and reports its current mailing address and the name of an officer.
+The return typically certifies that your corporation still exists and reports its current mailing address and the names of an officers and directors.
 The return can be filed on paper but in some states online filings are accepted.
 You will be notified by mail at your address of record when the return is due.
-Most are due annually, but some states allow two year fillings.
+Most are due annually, but Missouri allows two year fillings.

 By-Laws.
 Your club is governed by its Board of Directors by procedures specified in your By-Laws.
 If important issues are to be decided, consult your By-Laws for requirements.
 Your club Secretary has a copy of your By-Laws, or you can obtain a copy from Kiwanis International.